BackupTheBerlios/dzchart-svn/3rd/jcl/2.000/trunk/docs/Readme.txt

 The JCL can be compiled and installed in the following environments

 Only runtime support:
- - Kylix 3 (cf Installation notes)
+ - FreePascal (tested with 2.2.2 and 2.2.4).

 Only design-time support (only experts):
- - C#Builder 1 (cf Installation notes).
+ - C#Builder 1 (cf Installation notes);
  - Delphi 8.net (cf Installation notes).

 Both supports (run time and design time):
- - Delphi version 5, 6, 7.
+ - Delphi 6, Delphi 7 and Delphi 2005;
- - C++Builder version 5 & 6.
+ - C++Builder 6;
- - Delphi 2005 (Delphi Win32 and Delphi.net personalities).
+ - Delphi 2005 (without unit versioning support);
- - Borland Developer Studio 2006 (Delphi Win32, C++ Builder Win32, Delphi.net
+ - Borland Developer Studio 2006 (Delphi for Win32, C++Builder for Win32,
-   and C#Builder personalities).
+   Delphi.net and C#Builder personalities);
- - Turbo Delphi (explorer and professional - cf Installation notes).
+ - Turbo Delphi (explorer and professional - cf Installation notes);
- - CodeGear Delphi 2007 for Win32.
+ - CodeGear RAD Studio 2007 (Delphi for Win32 and C++Builder for Win32
+   personalities);
+ - CodeGear Delphi 2009 and C++Builder 2009;
+ - CodeGear Delphi 2010 and C++Builder 2010.

 --------------------------------------------------------------------------------

 Installation notes

- - Not every unit supports all tools.
-Look out for *.exc files in the tool- specific lib/subdirectories for a list of units excluded from compilation.

- - Kylix 3 Delphi/C++ installation is back but specific code has not been tested with the latest versions of the kernel.
-Please ensure you use the flavor of the JCL with Unix EOL.

- - Free Pascal (http://www.freepascal.org/) support has not been updated for this release; most units fromsource/common should work with FP 2.0, as tests with a 2.0 beta (1.9.8)indicated, but this has not been verified.
-Note that there are no plans to support FP versions from the 1.0 branch.
+ - Free Pascal (http://www.freepascal.org/) support has been updated for this release; most units fromsource/common work with FP 2.2.

 Installation for Turbo Delphi

-The Jedi Code Library can be compiled targetting Turbo Delphi Explorer and Turbo Delphi Professional.
+The JEDI Code Library can be compiled targetting Turbo Delphi Explorer and Turbo Delphi Professional.
 Turbo Delphi Professional is recognized as BDS 2006, you have to download its command line compiler from CodeGear website at http://www.codegear.com/Default.aspx?tabid=160  to install the full JCL on this